FrancisIGP/FrancisIGP/README.md

 ## Status

 <p align="center">
 I'm currently studying for CCNP ENCOR Enterprise Networks.
-I'm also planning on writing articles containing useful and informative contents.
-However, I'm focusing with my studies as of now.
+It is a professional entry level for the field of networking.
+I'm also planning on writing articles containing useful and informative contents, I'll try my best to post projects and articles even if I'm currently focusing with my studies.
 </p>

 <details>